phantasie-schmiede/psb-foundation/README.md

 You can provide a custom title for the select item in the template module with `EXT:your_extension/Resources/Private/Language/Backend/Configuration/TCA/Overrides/sys_template.xlf:template.title` - defaults to `'Main configuration'`.

-### Auto-registration of TSConfig-files
+### Auto-registration of TSconfig-files
 If these files exist, they will be included automatically:
-- `EXT:your_extension/Configuration/TSConfig/Page.tsconfig`
+- `EXT:your_extension/Configuration/TSconfig/Page.tsconfig`
-- `EXT:your_extension/Configuration/TSConfig/User.tsconfig`
+- `EXT:your_extension/Configuration/TSconfig/User.tsconfig`

 ### Auto-registration of icons
 All PNG- and SVG-files located in `EXT:your_extension/Resources/Public/Icons` will be registered automatically.